Sondzus/MathStat474/README.md

 * wk10, day2: wrapping up probability and intro to statistical inference.
 Returning the midterm exam (graded) for those students who did not pick it up on Monday from my office.
 * wk11, day1: sampling distribution of the sample mean.
 The Central Limit Theorem.
 Application / example.
 * wk11, day2: summary of probability (all we have learned!); intro to inference.
 Three types of statistical inference.
 Point estimation and unbiased estimators.
+* wk11, day1: Confidence intervals for population mean.
+Meaning of confidence interval and interpretation.
+What to do when population variance is unknown.
+The common form of normal confidence interval: estimator plus/minus margin of error, computed using the estimator's variance!
+* wk11, day2: confidence interval for population proportion. what's that estimator in the center of the confidence interval? -- brief overview of MLE!

 ### HW formatting